sql-machine-learning/elasticdl/docs/designs/data_transform.md

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a python function 'preprocess_fn' to define the preprocess logic.
 The preprocessing function contains two group of API calls: TensorFlow Ops and TensorFlow Transform Analyzers.
 SQLFlow users prefer to write SQL instead of python.
 It's user unfriendly to SQLFlow users if we integrate TF Transform with SQLFlow directly.

+### SQL

+User can write SQL to do the analysis and transform work with [built-in functions](https://www.alibabacloud.com/help/doc-detail/96342.htm?spm=a2c63.p38356.b99.111.27e27309rgC5m1) or [UDF(User Defined Function)](https://www.alibabacloud.com/blog/udf-development-guide-with-maxcompute-studio_594738).
+But we can't use SQL to transform the data for serving.
+We need implement the transform code again using C++ or other high performance language.
+It may bright the training/serving skew.

 ### Internal System

 The library in the internal system is configure driven.
+It contains some primitive transform ops and user compose the transform logic with configuration file.
+The inference engine is compiled with the internal library.
+User need both feature engineering configuration files and SavedModel to deploy the model for serving.

 ## Our Approach